Someone's Trash is Our Treasure

 The Collector as a Preserver of Material Culture

-Nicola Marras and Wolfgang Irler are pleased to have had you in the 22th Oughtred Society International Meeting.
+Nicola Marras Manfredi and Wolfgang Irler have organized the 22th Oughtred Society International Meeting.

 The Oughtred Society International Meeting event took place September 16th - 18th, 2016 at the MUSE Science Museum in Trent, Italy.